 ACCELERATE in collaboration with the European Medicines Agency with participation of the Food and Drug Administration

-Paediatric Strategy Forums have been created to facilitate dialogue and provide an opportunity for constructive interactions between relevant stakeholders (parents /patients representatives, clinicians, academics, pharmaceutical companies and regulators) on topics requiring an open discussion on the development of medicines in the best interests of children and adolescents with cancer.
-The goal of this meeting is to share information, in a pre-competitive setting, to facilitate the developments of innovative medicines and ultimately their introduction into the standard-of-care of children with malignancies.
+Background: Paediatric Strategy Forums have been created to evaluate the current state of the science, facilitate dialogue and provide an opportunity for constructive discussions between relevant stakeholders (patient advocates, clinicians, academics, biotechnology/pharmaceutical companies and regulators) on specific topics in an open forum to assure development of medicines in the best interests of children and adolescents with cancer.
+The goal of these meetings is to share information, to facilitate the development of innovative medicines and ultimately their introduction into the standard-of-care of children with malignancies.

 The summary of the first six Paediatric Strategy Forums held in January and November 2017, September 2018, April 2019, January 2020 and January 2021 on ALK inhibition, mature B-cell malignancies, checkpoint inhibitors in combination, acute myeloid leukaemia, epigenetic modifiers, and ALK inhibition respectively can be found here.

 Multi-targeted kinase inhibitors in bone sarcomas: Curative treatment for bone sarcomas represents an unmet need.
 Multi-targeted kinase inhibitors (mTKI) have demonstrated biological activity against a wide range of sarcomas in vitro, in vivo and in clinical trials in sarcoma patients.
 There are many mTKIs under investigation and in clinical practice and there at least 7 clinical trials exploring the activity of mTKIs in osteosarcoma.